-The pandemic nanny shortage that we saw in 2021 continues with there being more jobs than there are nannies.
-We are seeking search windows of 2-8 weeks for full-time searches and 6-12 weeks or more for part-time searches and double the amount of jobs than available nannies.
+We are seeing search windows of 2-8 weeks for full-time searches and 6-12 weeks or more for part-time searches.
+Traditional nanny searches with hours between 8a-6p have the fastest turnaround time.

 GUARANTEED HOURS

 Nannies continue to expect to be paid for the minimum schedule they agreed to when accepting the job offer, regardless of if the hours are worked.
 If family comes into town and the nanny is given the day off so that the children can enjoy time with family, the nanny would still expect to be paid.